Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 &emsp;&emsp;&emsp;The latter two read type K thermocouples, whereas all others are semiconductor sensors.

-- Linearization correction for type K thermocouples improves the accuracy at extreme temperatures, e. g. below -30 °C or above 600 °C
+- Linearization for type K thermocouples allows measurements at temperatures below -30 °C or above 600 °C

 - Writes data to tab separated value table with
 ISO 8601 formatted date and time.
 This is compatible with python's pandas